EmpPowiUDE/NovalandGuide/docs/source/DataCollection.rst

         otree zip

-    3. PyCharm generates an oTree.zip file for you, located at the project's location.
+    3. PyCharm generates an .otreezip file for you, located in the project's root folder.

     4. Open your browser and go to this page: